stroke-input/stroke-input-data/README.md

 ## Stuff in the `yawnoc/` directory (work in progress)

-A set of (code point, character, stroke sequence) triplets (tab-separated), manually compiled by @yawnoc with strokes according to his liking, and released into the [Public Domain]:
+A set of (code point, character, stroke sequence regex) triplets, manually compiled by @yawnoc with strokes according to his liking, and released into the [Public Domain]: